SecondRecipe

 ragi biscuits step 4

-5. Line a baking sheet on a baking tray.Make a small ball of mix and press flat
+5. Line a baking sheet on a baking tray.Make a small balls of cookie dough and press flat.

 ragi biscuits step 5